aepinilla/preprocess_eeg/README.md

 ```
 git clone git@github.com:aepinilla/preprocess_eeg.git
 ```
-2. Install the required libraries
+2. Install the required libraries:
 ```
 poetry install
 ```
-5. Download the data folder to the root of the project.
-The data folder is available [here](https://drive.google.com/drive/folders/1tCpIKOqNX8GkNTFijNCGq36yR6OsGGYl?usp=share_link).
-6. Run the script using the following command:
+3. Run the script:
 ```
 python main.py
 ```

+You will find the preprocessed data in "data/preprocessed/trials.npy"

 ## Settings
 The default settings of this script work with a sample XDF file taken from the paper mentioned above.
 You can change the settings to use it with your XDF files.

-To customise it, please do the following:
+To customise it, do the following:
-1. Go to src/settings.py and adjust the values according to the characteristics of your XDF file.
+1. Go to src/settings.py and adjust the following variables according to the characteristics of your XDF file.
 ```
 # Names of LabStreamingLayer (LSL) streams
 STREAMS_NAMES.ecg = 'BrainVision RDA'